mesegur1/bar_crawl_data/README.md

 Train data plots will be written to ```./data/train_data```

 ## Hyperparameters
-Hyperparameters for each implementation are located towards the top of hdc_experiment.py file and encoder class files.
+Hyperparameters for the experiment are located towards the top of hdc_combined_experiment.py file and encoder class files.
 These can drastically change performance.

 # Dataset Stuff
 1. Database Description: